python/cpython/Doc/library/functions.rst

    binary mode file objects.
 For these, use ``file.write(...)`` instead.

-   Whether output is buffered is usually determined by *file*, but if the *flush* keyword argument is true, the stream is forcibly flushed.
+   Whether output is buffered is usually determined by *file*, but if the *flush* keyword argument is a truthy value, the stream is forcibly flushed.

    .. versionchanged:: 3.3
       Added the *flush* keyword argument.